Petunia x hybrida

 Any Pelleted seed need to have the soil always moist until seed germinates, or the seed will NOT germinate.

-Few annuals can equal the flower power of the Petunia.
-Whether you choose the mounding, spreading, or trailing varieties, Petunia is prepared to begin flowering with the first breath of summer and not to quit until the chill of late fall.
+There are only a few annuals can equal the great flower power of the Petunia.
+Whether you like the mounding, spreading, or trailing varieties, Petunia's are prepared to begin flowering for you with the first breath of summer and not to stop until the chill of late fall.
 Get your hanging baskets, window boxes, flowerpots, and sunny garden beds ready for an explosion of soft color that just won't quit!
 Any Pelleted seed need to have the soil always moist until seed germinates, or the seed will NOT germinate.

 There are literally hundreds of named petunia varieties.
 They fall into four distinct categories, based on flower size and growth habit.
 Some are more suited to container growing, while others are better for massing in the garden.